samar-aim/samar-aim/README.md

-- 👋 Hi, I’m @samarjeet
+- 👋 Hi, I’m Samarjeet
-- 👀 I’m a ML engineer at AiMonk Labs
+- 👀 I’m a ML engineer at AIMonk Labs

 <!---
 samar-aim/samar-aim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.